pythonindia/inpycon-blog/content/blog/2020-Announcing-Keynote-Speaker-for-PyconIndia-2020-Naomi.md

 Slug: 2020-keynote-announcement-naomi-ceder
 Summary: We are happy to announce **Naomi Ceder** as a Keynote speaker for PyCon India 2020!

-We are happy to announce that **Naomi Ceder** is a Keynote speaker for Pycon India 2020!
+We are happy to announce **Naomi Ceder** as a Keynote speaker for PyCon India 2020!

 Naomi Ceder earned a Ph.D in Classics several decades ago, but switched from ancient human languages to computer languages sometime in the last century.
 Since 2001, she has been learning, teaching, writing about, and using Python.